What is a flexible benefits scheme?

 Does size matter?

 Many of the SMEs we work with ask whether they are simply just too small to offer flexible benefits.
-Traditionally it was only larger companies who could offer extensive perks, but this is no longer applicable as independent IFA Guy Skinner of Citygate Consulting explains, “Even if you only employ one person, you are now liable for auto-enrolment.
-It’s this change which has brought benefits schemes to the forefront for many SMEs.
-Traditionally benefits providers required a minimum of 20 employees to set up a scheme, but as the marketplace is changing it’s now much more accessible for small businesses irrespective of size.”
+Traditionally it was only larger companies who could offer extensive perks, but this is no longer applicable according to Skinner, “Even if you only employ one person, you are liable for auto-enrolment.
+It’s this change that brought benefits schemes to the forefront for many SMEs.
+Traditionally benefits providers required a minimum of 20 employees to set up a scheme, but as the marketplace has changed over the years it’s now much more accessible for small businesses irrespective of size.”

 Communication is key

 The most important element of setting up a scheme is establishing what your staff want from it.
 From the many SMEs he has worked with to establish schemes, Skinner cites private medical insurance as one of the most popular benefits, “possibly because it’s so visual, and staff understand fully what they are getting.
 However, there are so many other benefits of value – like death in service or group income protection, but they rank much lower in popularity simply because staff often don’t fully appreciate them.
 It’s always advantageous to offer a benefit which you couldn’t otherwise access.”